 10. Modifications of Approved Preliminary Parcel Maps

-The Advisory Agency may grant slight modifications to a preliminary parcel map upon its own initiative or upon a request from a subdivider pursuant to Sec.
+The Advisory Agency may grant slight modifications to a preliminary parcel map upon its own initiative or upon a request from a subdivider in accordance with Sec.
 13B.7.5.H.
 (Modification of Entitlement).

 11. Map Identification and Reproduction